Sexting: Background

+Scientific studies on sexting use different definitions of sexting.
+While some studies offer comprehensive definitions of sexting, including sending, receiving, and/or forwarding a sexually explicit message or nude image, others have more limited definitions.
+There are studies that distinguish between sending messages and images, and others that focus only on images sent.
+Additionally, some studies do not define what they mean with sexting.

 Sexting has become more common with the rise in camera phones and smartphones with Internet access, that can be used to send explicit photographs as well as messages.
 While sexting is done by people of all ages, most media coverage fixates on negative aspects of adolescent usage.
 Young adults use the medium of the text message much more than any other new media to transmit messages of a sexual nature, and teenagers who have unlimited text messaging plans are more likely to receive sexually explicit texts.

 As a result of sexting being a relatively recent practice, ethics are still being established by both those who engage in it and those who create legislation based on this concept.
 Whether sexting is seen as a positive or negative experience typically rests on the basis of whether or not consent was given to share the images.
 Nevertheless, Australian laws currently view under-18s as being unable to give consent to sexting, even if they meet the legal age for sexual consent.

 Contrary to common misconception, when it comes to preventing abuse among adolescents, consent is more important than trying to stop sexting altogether.

 Social media applications

 Sexting has been promoted further by several direct messaging applications that are available on smartphones.
 The difference between using these applications and traditional texting is that content is transmitted over the Internet or a data plan, allowing anyone with Internet access to participate.

-Snapchat appeals to teens because it allows users to send photos for a maximum of ten seconds before they self-destruct.
-Those sending photos over Snapchat believe they will disappear without consequences so they feel more secure about sending them.
+Snapchat appeals to teens because it allows users to send photos for a maximum of ten seconds before they disappear.
+Many sending photos over Snapchat believe these photos will disappear without consequences, so they feel more secure about sending them.
 There have been several cases where teens have sent photos over these applications, expecting them to disappear or be seen by the recipient only, yet are saved and distributed, carrying social and legal implications.

 Even though users believe their photos on Snapchat for example will go away in seconds, it is easy to save them through other photo capturing technology, third party applications, or simple screenshots.
 These applications claim no responsibility for explicit messages or photos that are saved.
 Snapchat's privacy policy on sexting has evolved to include sending content over new smartphone applications because of their appealing features such as the anonymity or temporary elements.
 These applications carry the same risks and consequences that have always existed.